Teaching at the Professorship of Cyber Trust

 Application via http://docmatching.in.tum.de/

-We are happy to prioritize students who briefly express their motivation by emailing chiara.ullstein@tum.de (please note that we do not have any influence on the final selection of students by the matching tool other than prioritization).
+We are happy to prioritize students who briefly express their motivation by emailing chiara.ullstein(at)tum.de (please note that we do not have any influence on the final selection of students by the matching tool other than prioritization).
 Both GOV- and Math/Informatics-Students should apply via the matching system and email Chiara if he or she likes to be prioritized.

 A virtual pre-course meeting is planned for January 26, 2023 at 09:30 am